eclipse/imagen/docs/guide/codecs/index.md

   :

-The `javax.media.jai.codec` package also enables you to create your own additional codecs if those listed above are not sufficient.
+The `org.eclipse.imagen.codec` package also enables you to create your own additional codecs if those listed above are not sufficient.
 See [Chapter 12, \"Extending the API](../extension),\" for more information.